thomassabbe/drone-object-detection-using-haar-cascades/README.md

 * No debug options provided
 ##### Example to call function:
 * `<create_transformation(G:\PyCharmProjects\sample_images, G:\PyCharmProjects\augmented_images, 0, 10))>`
+&nbsp;

-### 4. & 5.: Accuracy of haar-cascade model and color detection.
+## 4. & 5.: Accuracy of haar-cascade model and color detection.
+&nbsp;
  	NOTICE THAT THE RESULTS WILL BE STORED TO "../data/accuracy_results.txt"!
 This cannot be changed from the main method
 ##### Uses following libraries:
 * `<import cv2>`